slevithan/regex/README.md

 4. UnicodeSets mode with flag <kbd>v</kbd> (an upgrade to <kbd>u</kbd>) incompatibly changes escaping rules within character classes, fixes case-insensitive matching for `\p` and `\P` within negated `[^…]`, and adds support for new features/syntax.
 </details>

 Additionally, JavaScript regex syntax is hard to write and even harder to read and refactor.
 But it doesn't have to be that way!
-With a few key features — raw multiline strings, insignificant whitespace, comments, subroutines, definition groups, interpolation, and *named capture only* mode — even long and complex regexes can be beautiful, grammatical, and easy to understand.
+With a few key features — raw multiline strings, insignificant whitespace, comments, subroutines, subroutine definition groups, interpolation, and *named capture only* mode — even long and complex regexes can be beautiful, grammatical, and easy to understand.

 `regex` adds all of these features and returns native `RegExp` instances.
 It always uses flag <kbd>v</kbd> (already a best practice for new regexes) so you never forget to turn it on and don't have to worry about the differences in other parsing modes (in environments without native <kbd>v</kbd>, flag <kbd>u</kbd> is automatically used instead while applying <kbd>v</kbd>'s escaping rules so your regexes are forward and backward compatible).
 It also supports atomic groups and possessive quantifiers to help you avoid catastrophic backtracking.
 And it gives you best-in-class, context-aware interpolation of `RegExp` instances, escaped strings, and partial patterns.

 ## 🦾 Extended regex syntax

 Historically, JavaScript regexes were not as powerful or readable as other major regex flavors like Java, .NET, PCRE, Perl, Python, and Ruby.
 With recent advancements and the `regex` library, those days are over.
-Modern JavaScript regexes have [significantly improved](https://github.com/slevithan/awesome-regex#javascript-regex-evolution) (adding lookbehind, named capture, Unicode properties, set subtraction and intersection, etc.).
-The `regex` library, with its extended syntax and implicit flags, adds the key remaining pieces needed to stand alongside or surpass other major flavors.
+Modern JavaScript regexes have [significantly improved](https://github.com/slevithan/awesome-regex#javascript-regex-evolution), adding lookbehind, named capture, Unicode properties, set subtraction and intersection, etc. The `regex` library, with its extended syntax and implicit flags, adds the key remaining pieces needed to stand alongside or surpass other major flavors.

 ### Atomic groups